alexbakke52/Hackathon-WeatherSensor/README.md

 - IoT instead of USB WIP
       - make app for android/ios prob not happening
       - cloud database? how does iot actually work? wtf

+# for later
+- no feasible way to measure wind direction, it would have to be web scraped (like altitude is done)